hzs0084/bigsusman-Notes/README.md

 - [Security Engineer Interviews at MAANG](https://www.teamblind.com/post/I-did-85-security-engineer-on-sites-with-top-tech-companies%E2%80%A6a-prep-guide-LyANPVE6) This is another good read to get an insight as they did multiple on-site interviews at big tech companies.

 - [RegEx](https://regexone.com/) Learn RegEx in a fun way, this comes very handy when you are working on bash, powershell, or Python Scripts

+- [Piping](https://www.linuxjournal.com/article/2156) Understand how piping actually works in terminal

+- [ICS/OT Youtube Channel](https://www.youtube.com/@utilsec) There are some really cool videos on ICS if anyone is interested

+- [DNS Dumpster](https://dnsdumpster.com/) DNSDumpster.com is a FREE domain research tool that can discover hosts related to a domain.
+Finding visible hosts from the attackers perspective is an important part of the security assessment process.